LouisManchon/gig-benchmark/docs/stage2.md

 ## Stackeholders and Team Roles

+The success of the project relies on well-structured collaboration between team members.
+Each role has been carefully assigned to ensure that technical, organizational, and managerial aspects are covered.
+With the team structure clarified, we can now delimit the scope of the project to make sure efforts remain focused and realistic.

+### Team Roles

 | Role | Responsabilities | Affectation |
 |------------|----------|------------|
 | Project Manager | Coordinates the project, ensures deadlines are met | Dorine LEMEE |